pfsense/docs/source/releases/2-2-5-new-features-and-changes.rst

    `#5156 <https://redmine.pfsense.org/issues/5156>`__
 -  Added a check to prevent renaming an alias to an existing name.
    `#5162 <https://redmine.pfsense.org/issues/5162>`__
--  Improved the fix for increasing the “self” table size in pf.
+-  Improved the fix for increasing the "self" table size in pf.
--  Imported fixes from FreeBSD for a situation that could result in a panic/crash due to source address limits in pf rules (“pf\_hashsrc: unknown address family 0”).
+-  Imported fixes from FreeBSD for a situation that could result in a panic/crash due to source address limits in pf rules ("pf\_hashsrc: unknown address family 0").
    `#4874 <https://redmine.pfsense.org/issues/4874>`__

 Captive Portal